Pixel (973) 784-8402

 Owner Was Negligent

 A dog owner is negligent insofar as they have a reasonable duty to control their dog and violate that duty.
-For example, imagine an owner lets their dog off leash at a public park.
+For example, imagine an owner lets their dog off-leash at a public park.
 The dog jumps up on a small child and knocks them over onto the ground.
 In this case, the owner would likely be negligent in controlling their animal and liable for injuries.
 There is a reasonable expectation that owners control their pets in public spaces like parks.
 The owner violated that reasonable standard of care and so is liable for injuries.

 The Owners Knew About the Dog’s Dangerous Habits